flaming-cl/flaming-cl.github.io/source/_posts/best-practice-of-useRef-and-why.md

 You may also be curious about why `console.log(isMounted)` called with `Promise` is still false.
 To understand this, you need a little background knowledge about the execution context of each effect in React.

 You can think of each render in React as a layer of dreams in the movie "Inception":
-*Data that `useEffect` can directly access is not infinite in time and space - it can only read the execution context that was created, when the `useEffect` was called.*
+*Data that `useEffect` can directly access is not infinite in time and space.*
+Tt can only read the execution context that was created, when the `useEffect` was called.

 So, although each update cycle in React will create a new execution context, some hooks might still refer to its old context.